AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-10/running-postgres-in-the-browser.md

 # TODOS, me only..
-- Remind myself & document in this guide why it's important:
-    -   driver: "pglite", produces an error without it.... what is it?
-    - what's the error when:     exclude: ["@electric-sql/pglite"], is not excluded?
 - Run through each step, sanity check I've not missed anything
 - Proof read
 - Fix links to always open externally - do this across blog...?